29th September 2017. By Edward Stratmann.

 "I am very happy to join West Ham United," he explained to the club's website.
 "For me, the Premier League is the best league in the world and when the opportunity came, I was desperate to sign for this club.

 "It was not a difficult decision.
 West Ham is an historic club, and very ambitious -- this summer you can see with the players signed that they are looking to have a very good season.
-I've had three fantastic years playing in
+I've had three fantastic years playing in Spain and Germany, but England was really the

 - Posted: September 08, 2017Categories: Real BetisRead more »